interdependence/ansible-role-fedora/README.md

 # ansible-role-fedora

-An Ansible role to provide basic configuration for [Fedora Workstation] or [Fedora Server].
+An Ansible role to perform basic configuration for [Fedora Workstation] or [Fedora Server].

-## Requirements

 ## Role Variables